jrosdahl/fancy-dabbrev/README.md

 * `fancy-dabbrev-no-expansion-for` (default: `'(multiple-cursors-mode)`)

-  A list of variables which, if bound and non-nil, will inactivate `fancy-dabbrev` expansion.
+  A list of variables which, if bound and non-`nil`, will inactivate `fancy-dabbrev` expansion.
 The variables typically represent major or minor modes.
 When inactive, `fancy-dabbrev-expand` will fall back to running `dabbrev-expand`.